Lakes & Rivers

 Make a Splash in our Lakes & Rivers

 Getting here is easy.
 There are some great road trips that take you around and through Boundary Country.
-For those heading to Boundary Country from Kelowna, go towards Big White, and take HWY 33 for a scenic drive to Rock Creek, and then connect to HWY 3.
+For those heading to Boundary Country from Kelowna, HWY 33 takes you on the scenic route to Rock Creek and then connects to HWY 3.

-The lakes in Boundary Country were made for total relaxation.
+The lakes in Boundary Country were seemingly made for total and complete relaxation.
 Tap into old summer memories or create new ones.
+Make a visit solo, with a partner, or with the whole family.
+These lakes are incredible.
 Christina Lake and Jewel Lake are two of our most popular summer destinations.

 If you haven’t been here yet, it’s time to bring the family and discover Christina Lake.
 Bring your own boat or rent one at the Christina Lake Marina.
 Spend the day exploring near the shores via kayak or canoe.

 In the summer water temperatures often climb beyond 23°C (73°F).
 What are you waiting for?
 Gather up your friends and family and be prepared for an amazing summer.

 Families have made Christina Lake their summer home-away-from-home for decades.
 Stay in one of the lakeside cabins, B&Bs or camping resorts.
 Even the hottest summer day is made cooler here.
 Teach your kids to swim, fish, kayak and canoe, or land a perfect cannonball right from the dock.
 Play along 45 km (28 mi) of tree- and beach-lined shores, or take a dip and enjoy the day.

 You can explore Christina Lake one paddle stroke at a time.
 SUP (stand-up paddleboard), kayak or canoe its quiet northern shore.
 Feel the wind whip through your hair as you wake-board or ski across the lake.
 Cruise the lake by pontoon boat.
 Take your time and stop for swim breaks or a picnic onshore.